byui-cse/cse450-course/source/module-05/project.md

 <div class="dialogue">
 	<img src="{{URLROOT}}/shared/img/johnny.jpg">
 	<h5>Johnny, the Data Science Intern, catches you after work:</h5>
 	<blockquote><p>Hey, I know you're probably busy, I was going to put together some hints and sample code for you like I usually do, but the best example code I can provide is what you see in those <a href="./keras-cnn.html">CNN tutorials from the reading assignment</a>.
-So, be sure to read over those.</p></blockquote>
+So, be sure to read over those.
+Remember that CNNs can use quite a bit of compute resources, and I found a way to take advantage of my gaming laptop's GPU.
+Check out my guide <a href='./hints.html'>here</a>.</p></blockquote>
 </div>